 Brasserie Balzar - this famous and traditional brasserie near the Sorbonne may have seen better days but it still serves good value dishes such as onion soup, steak au poivre and pan-fried calves liver.
 Its fans have included Sartre, Camus and James Thurber.
 Set lunches from €26.
 Map

-Aux Crus de Bourgogne is an-old fashioned, family run bistro complete with chequered tablecloths and waiters in bow ties and aprons.
+Aux Crus de Bourgogne is an-old fashioned, family run bistro complete with linen tablecloths and waiters in bow ties and aprons.
 It's in a pedestrian precinct, so you can sit on its terrace without worrying about traffic whizzing by your table.

 House specialties include lobster and foie gras, and set menus start at €24.
 Closed Saturday and Sunday.
 Map